TREE HOUSES - IT'S IN OUR NATURE

 IN ENGLAND AND WALES

 NEIGHBOUR COMPLAINTS - Andrew Eddy of Hardwick in Gloucester put a 3ft shed into a tree with a slide, so his children aged 11, four and two would have somewhere safe to play.
 Sounds like a great idea, except that neighbours will always complain if overlooked to protect their loss of privacy.
-In these circumstances it might be a good idea to make sure that your tree house does no overlook any neighbours before building it - unless of course you have exceptionally nice ones.
+In these circumstances it might be a good idea to make sure that your tree house does not overlook any neighbours before building it - unless of course you have exceptionally nice ones.

 Another point worth mentioning is to take note of any similar developments in the locality just in case discriminatory policies are on the agenda somewhere.
 Council's will try to tell you that each case is decided on its own merits.
-That is rubbish.
+That is of course rubbish.
 Decisions have to be consistent with other decisions, or the Secretary of State can and sometimes does revoke a permission that a council may have given to one person, but not to another.

 & CLIMBING FRAMES